hirak99/keyshift/README.md

   - `~KEY1 = [TOKEN ...]` - The `~` indicates release of a key.
 On KEY1 release, tokens on the right will be performed.
   - `KEY1 = [TOKEN ...]
 FINAL_TOKEN` - Equivalent to `^KEY1 = [TOKEN ...] ^FINAL_TOKEN`, `~KEY1 = ~FINAL_TOKEN`.
 Example: `A = B` will make the A key act exactly like B.
   - `KEY1 = nothing` - Blocks the key.
 E.g. `DELETE = nothing`.
+  - `... = KEY1 50ms KEY2` - A number with suffix ms, such as `50ms`, indicates a desired pause in milli-seconds.

 - Layering
   - `KEY1 + KEY2 = [TOKEN ...]` - Only if KEY1 is held, KEY2 will activate the tokens.